The Bankrate promise

 The bottom line

-The Citi Simplicity and U.S. Bank Visa Platinum both come with a handful of stand-out benefits, including zero-interest introductory periods and low fees.
+The Citi Simplicity and U.S. Bank Visa Platinum both come with a handful of stand-out benefits, including introductory APR periods and low fees.
 Before you make the decision to apply, be sure to read through Bankrate’s list of the best balance transfer credit cards to see if another option piques your interest — or better suits your needs.